Saturday, April 23, 2011

 1975: Pink Floyd played the first of five sold out performances at the Los Angeles Memorial Sports Arena.

-1976: The Ramones released their debut album.
+1976: The Ramones released their debut album on Sire Records.

 1976: Bob Marley and the Wailers began their 42-date tour at the Tower Theater in Upper Darby, Pennsylvania.

-1977: We were introduced to the younger brother of the Bee Gees, Andy Gibb, on this date as his first career single, "I Just Want to Be Your Everything", debuted on the chart.
+1977: We were introduced to the younger brother of the Bee Gees, Andy Gibb, on this date as his first career single, "I Just Want To Be Your Everything", debuted on the chart.

-1977: Joan Jett and Blondie performed at the Whisky A Go-Go in Los Angeles.
+1977: Joan Jett and Blondie performed at the Whisky A Go Go in Los Angeles.

 1977: Leo Sayer topped the Adult Contemporary chart with "When I Need You".

-1977: Hotel California by the Eagles topped Fleetwood Mac's Rumours on the album chart as those two would occupy either #1 or #2 or both spots on the chart for 18 consecutive weeks.
+1977: Hotel California by the Eagles topped Fleetwood Mac's Rumours on the Album chart as those two would occupy either #1 or #2 or both spots on the chart for 18 consecutive weeks.
 The Soundtrack to 'A Star Is Born'" would have to settle for #3 with Stevie Wonder's classic Songs in the Key of Life at #4.
-The rest of the Top Ten: Left Overture from Kansas, This One's For You by Barry Manilow at #6, Boston's great debut at #7, Unpredictable from Natalie Cole at #8, Steve Miller's Fly Like An Eagle and George Benson's In Flight at #10.
+The rest of the Top 10: Left Overture from Kansas, This One's For You by Barry Manilow at #6, Boston's great debut at #7, Unpredictable from Natalie Cole at #8, Steve Miller's Fly Like An Eagle and George Benson's In Flight at #10.

 1978: The Police performed at the Roundhouse in London.

 1979: Kenny Rogers released the single "She Believes in Me".
+Don't be fooled by the plethora of other "fake" songs.

 1983: Stephen Bishop was #1 on the Adult Contemporary chart with "It Might Be You".

-Dexy's Midnight Runners surprised the world with a #1 song
+Dexy's Midnight Runners surprised the world with a #1 song...

-1988: The Dirty Dancing Soundtrack was at #1 on the U.S. album chart with Bad from Michael Jackson #2, More Dirty Dancing from the movie at #3, George Michael's Faith at #4 and Kick from INXS #5.
+1988: The Dirty Dancing Soundtrack was at #1 on the U.S. Album chart with Bad from Michael Jackson #2, More Dirty Dancing from the movie at #3, George Michael's Faith at #4 and Kick from INXS #5.

 1988: Gloria Estefan & the Miami Sound Machine moved into the #1 slot on the Adult Contemporary chart with "Anything For You".

-1988: Whitney Houston broke a record held by the Beatles and Bee Gees when she recorded her seventh straight #1 song with “Where Do Broken Hearts Go”.
+1988: Whitney Houston broke a record held by the Bee Gees when she recorded her seventh straight #1 song with “Where Do Broken Hearts Go”.
 "Devil Inside" from INXS was #2, followed by the former #1 "Get Outta' My Dreams, Get Into My Car" by Billy Ocean, "Wishing Well" by Terence Trent D'Arby and "Girlfriend" by Pebbles at #5.

 2001: Coldplay performed at the Music Hall, Aberdeen in Scotland.

-2011: Tom King, guitarist with the Outsiders ("Time Won't Let Me") died at the age of 68.
+2011: Tom King, guitarist with the Outsiders ("Time Won't Let Me") died of congestive heart failure in Wickcliffe, Ohio at the age of 68.

 Born This Day: